Do you want to have an activity that you and your kids can do together?

 - Bring both a fly rod and a spinning rod with you.
 Make a few casts in front of them, then ask them if they’d like to learn.
 Children are naturally curious.

-- Start the day off just teaching them how to roll cast without any flies attached to the leader.
+- Start the day off by just teaching them how to roll cast without any flies attached to the leader.
 Make it as simple as possible.

 - If you can get thirty minutes with them holding a fly rod and just getting used to how it feels compared to a spinning rod, you’ve done well!